maartenpaul/micro_sam_hpc/README.md

 Before starting, make sure you have:
 - An account on the Alice HPC cluster
-- SSH keys set up for login (see [Alice documentation](https://pubappslu.atlassian.net/wiki/spaces/HPCWIKI/pages/37748788/Login+to+ALICE+or+SHARK+from+Linux#Making-logins-even-more-convenient-with-ssh-keys))
+- SSH keys set up for login with an `alice1` alias in your SSH config

 ## Overview of the Process

 1. Clone this repository on the HPC
-2. Prepare the micro-sam container on the HPC
+2. Build the micro-sam container (automatically sets up folders)
-3. Run micro-sam to process your images
+3. Use the scripts to run micro-sam on your images
-4. (Optional) Use Jupyter notebooks for interactive analysis
+4. (Optional) Finetune the model on your own data
-5. (Optional) Finetune the model on your own data
+5. (Optional) Use Jupyter notebooks for interactive analysis

 ## Getting Started